Project Computer - What I Recommend

 In my Opinion

-You will need a real computer to learn Python programming.
+You will need a real computer to learn computer programming.
 Tablets, smart phones, web based classes are not sufficient.

 I believe the following is the minimum required.

-1. computer (I use cheap refurbished computers from Amazon)
+1. computer (I use refurbished computers from Amazon)

 2. monitor, keyboard, and mouse